Counterfactual quantum measurements

 \subsection{Using the Ensemble to calculate the Suspectation value of $Y_t$}

 In the counterfactual scenario, Alice's choice of measurement settings is homodyne detection while Bob's setting is fixed as photon-detection.
-Given we can generate an equiprobable ensemble of Bob's detections ${\mathfrak{E}}=\{\both{M}|\both{n}\}$, we can replace the probability in any average, like the second factor in Eq.~(12) in the main text, by
+Given we can generate an equiprobable ensemble of Bob's detections ${\mathfrak{E}}=\{\both{M}|\both{n}\}$, we can replace the probability in any average, like the second factor in~\erf{twotermsinsuspect}, by

 where $f(\both{m})$ can be any expression depending on $\both{m}$.
 Thus, given $|{\mathfrak{E}}|\gg 1$, we can approximate the final suspectation value using the equiprobable ensemble as